unimapper/unimapper.github.io/docs/reference/query.md

 permalink: /docs/reference/query/
 ---

 Query gives you a unique way to access your stored data with unite API, wherever they live.
-It communicates directly with mappers related to entity.
-The usage itself is very easy with fluent interface.
+It communicates directly with adapters related to entity and the usage itself is very easy with fluent interface.

 ## Query builder
 All queries are usually registered in query builder object that lives in every repository.